norc-heal/heal-data-pkg-tool/README.md

     - How to Use the Tool

 # Download and Open Tool (Windows executable)
-- Go to [latest release](https://github.com/norc-heal/heal-data-pkg-tool/releases/latest/) for tool repository
+- Go to the download [link](https://github.com/norc-heal/heal-data-pkg-tool/releases/latest/) for the latest release of the tool
-- Expand release assets
+- Expand "Assets"
-- Download dsc-pkg-tool-windows.zip
+- Download the asset: dsc-pkg-tool-windows.zip
 - Unzip archive
-- Double click on dsc-pkg-tool-windows\dsc_pkg_tool\dsc_pkg_tool.exe to open tool - **NOTE**: Do not move the dsc_pkg_tool.exe file from its location within the dsc-pkg-tool-windows\dsc_pkg_tool\ folder - the executable requires the other contents contained within the folder to function.
+- The result will be a directory called dsc-pkg-tool-windows with a single file called dsc_pkg_tool.exe inside.
+Double click this executable file to open tool.
 - **NOTE**:
-    - **Delete previous version(s) of the tool**: If you have downloaded a previous version of the tool, delete the previous version of the tool (dsc-pkg-tool-windows\dsc_pkg_tool\ folder) prior to downloading and unzipping the current version of the tool, as having more than one version of the tool in the same file location may lead to problems with duplicate file names.
+    - **Delete previous version(s) of the tool**: If you have downloaded a previous version of the tool, delete the previous version of the tool (dsc-pkg-tool-windows\dsc_pkg_tool.exe – delete the dsc-pkg-tool-widows folder) prior to downloading and unzipping the current version of the tool, as having more than one version of the tool in the same file location may lead to problems with duplicate file names.
     - **DO NOT delete your dsc-pkg folder or contents**: If you have already used the tool to create/initialize your data package (i.e. created your dsc-pkg folder within your study folder), **DO NOT** delete your dsc-pkg folder or any of its contents (i.e. standard data package metadata files such as experiment, resource, and results trackers and data dictionaries)

 # Download and Open Tool (Mac executable)
-- Signing and notarizing procedures under development - we hope to have this up by mid October 2023
-- In the meantime, for Mac users with some familiarity with Python and the command line, you can follow [these instructions](https://norc-heal.github.io/heal-data-pkg-tool-docs/about/download/start-mac/) to run the tool locally
+- Go to the download [link](https://github.com/norc-heal/heal-data-pkg-tool/releases/latest/) for the latest release of the tool
+- Expand "Assets"
+- Download the asset: dsc-pkg-tool-mac.zip
+- Unzip archive
+- The result will be a directory called dsc-pkg-tool-mac with a single file called dsc_pkg_tool inside.
+Right click on the dsc_pkg_tool file and select “Open.” <i><b>Note:</b> You will receive a pop-up window with a notification that macOS cannot verify the developer.
+You will need to select “Open” within this pop-up window up to override and open the app.</i>
+- **NOTE**:
+    - **DO NOT delete your dsc-pkg folder or contents**: If you have already used the tool to create/initialize your data package (i.e. created your dsc-pkg folder within your study folder), **DO NOT** delete your dsc-pkg folder or any of its contents (i.e. standard data package metadata files such as experiment, resource, and results trackers and data dictionaries)

 # (Developers only) Python virtual environment for development
 install: